Collocations for pity - noun

 I took pity on him and allowed him to stay.

-2. a pity: sth that makes you feel disappointed
+2. (a pity) sth that makes you feel disappointed

 PHRASES

-a bit of a pity, rather/such a pity
+a bit of a pity (BrE),

 what a pity

-What a pity you didn''t tell me earlier!
+What a pity you didn't tell me earlier!

-What a pity you didn''t tell me earlier!
+What a pity you didn't tell me earlier!